Rory-Thompson/fe_spotify_game_v1/notes_on_javascript_DOM.md

     Finds the element by classname.
 - `getElementsbyClassName(name)[0].id`
     will return the elements id of the first element.
+- `element.querySelector(".className <or> .id")`
+    can be run on document.querySector. but essentially it returns the first element inside of an element of a class name or id

 ### Methods for updating html content:
 The way in which these methods are used would look something like this. `document.getElementById("demo").innerHTML = "Hello World!";`